 Statistics show that Sunderland City Council's Council Tax is low assessed against all comparators.
-It will remain comparatively low even after this increase.
+It will remain comparatively low even after this increase

-The budget consultation undertaken showed that, of those that responded, almost three quarters supported an increase in council tax.
-56% agreed that an increase within the governments referendum limit would be acceptable, with a further 18% supporting an increase above the referendum limit.
+The budget consultation undertaken showed that, of those that responded, 52% supported an increase in council tax of 3%.